md-zaman/kubernetes/Notes.md

         So the port has not changes despite changing it in our configmap.yml To solve this problem k8s says instead of using this approach, go with the approach of VolumeMounts VolumeMounts
         In VolumeMounts, instead of using them as environmental variables you can use them as files.
-So you configmap information can be saved inside a file and developers can read the files instead of env variables. let's see how to do it
+So your configmap information can be saved inside a file and developers can read the files instead of env variables. let's see how to do it

         vi deployment.yml